Vulcan rocket's space debut will be crucial for Boeing-Lockheed venture as sale talks loom

 The mission checklist includes carrying a moon lander that is aiming to make the first U.S. lunar soft landing in half a century.
 The rocket will be using for the first time engines supplied by Jeff Bezos' space firm Blue Origin.

-Vulcan's launch also comes at a time when Boeing and Lockheed, which formed ULA in a 2006 merger of their rocket programs, are looking to sell the jointly-owned venture, according to three people familiar with the talks.
+Vulcan's launch also comes as Boeing and Lockheed, which formed ULA in a 2006 merger of their rocket programs, are looking to sell the jointly owned venture, according to three people familiar with the talks.

-ULA declined to comment on any potential deal talks, though Bruno has previously said his company could be ripe for an acquisition.
+ULA declined to comment on any potential deal talks.
+Bruno has previously said his company could be ripe for an acquisition.

 Boeing and Lockheed declined to comment.